usnistgov/ndn-dpdk/docs/tuning.md

 In DPDK, the main thread as well as each worker thread is referred to as an *lcore*.
 Normally, each lcore requires a CPU core (logical processor).
-If you need to run NDN-DPDK on a machine with fewer CPU cores, it is possible to map more lcores to fewer CPU cores by setting **.eal.lcorePerNuma** option in the activation parameters.
+If you need to run NDN-DPDK on a machine with fewer CPU cores, it is possible to map more lcores to fewer CPU cores by setting **.eal.lcoresPerNuma** option in the activation parameters.
 NDN-DPDK would run at reduced performance because multiple threads are competing for the same CPU core.
 In this case, you may also want to use `NDNDPDK_MK_THREADSLEEP=1` option, see [installation guide](INSTALL.md) "compile-time settings".